Protecting North Atlantic right whales from collisions with ships in the Gulf of St. Lawrence

 Static protected area

-A speed restriction is in force from April 28 to November 15, 2019 for vessels 20 metres or longer to a maximum of 10 knots when travelling in the western Gulf of St. Lawrence.
-This speed restriction zone is shown in the pink area in the map below.
+A speed restriction was in force from April 28 to July 7 , 2019, for vessels 20 meters length over all or longer to a maximum of 10 knots when travelling in the western Gulf of St. Lawrence.
+From July 8 and until November 15 , 2019, the speed restriction currently in force is for vessels above 13 meters length over all.
+This speed restriction zone is shown in the pink areas in the map below.

 Temporary speed restriction in shipping lanes